Table of Contents

 • raw camera image data in camera frame data

-• intrinsics in camera frame data (data accuracy cannot be fully guaranteed, as the algorithm has a tolerance for errors)
+• intrinsics in camera frame data (data accuracy cannot be fully guaranteed as the algorithm has tolerance for errors)

-To run the image tracking example ImageTracking_Targets using EIF in the Unity editor, you need to record an EIF where the image can be tracked.
+To run the image tracking sample ImageTracking_Targets using EIF in the Unity Editor, you need to record an EIF where the image can be tracked.

 Note

-Image tracking requires the tracking target to occupy a certain proportion of the entire image.
-If the image cannot be tracked, try moving the head closer to the image.
+Image-tracking requires the tracking target to occupy a certain proportion of the entire image.
+If the image cannot be tracked, try moving your head closer to the image.

-If tracking consistently fails or the virtual object appears far from the target in the image, it is highly likely that there is an issue with the intrinsics.
+If tracking consistently fails or virtual objects appear far from the target position in the image, it is highly likely that there is an issue with intrinsics.

-If the image data is distorted, you may observe that the virtual object does not perfectly cover the tracking target on the image, which is expected.
+If the image data has distortion, you may observe that virtual objects do not perfectly overlay the tracking target on the image, which is expected.
 This phenomenon becomes more noticeable when the tracking target is at the edge of the image.

-Step five: Run image tracking on the device
+Step 5: Run image tracking on the device

 • The device's own display system